-Billeter emerged from a field of 15 candidates as the winner of the 2013 Clarence “Big House” Gaines National Coach of the Year Award.
-In addition, he was a finalist for the John McLendon Coach of the Year honors.
+Billeter has led Augustana to eight straight winning seasons and emerged from a field of 15 candidates to earn the 2013 Clarence “Big House” Gaines National Coach of the Year Award following the 2012-13 season.
+He was also a finalist for the John McLendon Coach of the Year honors that season.

 In five seasons as the head coach at North Dakota State University, Billeter compiled a 97-50 record.
 During his tenure the Bison posted four consecutive 20-win seasons and earned four straight appearances in the NCAA Division II Tournament.
 In 1994-95 the Bison earned a share of the North Central Conference championship with a 12-6 record.
 Billeter compiled a 57-33 record against NCC opposition and the Bison were three-time conference runners-up.

 Billeter began his coaching career at the University of Arizona, where he worked two seasons (1985-1987) alongside legendary coach Lute Olson.
 The Wildcats were 23-9 in 1985-86 and won the Pac 10 Conference title.
 Arizona advanced to the NCAA Tournament both seasons.

 During his stint in Arizona, Billeter coached Sean Elliott (NBA), Steve Kerr (NBA), Tom Tolbert (NBA), Jud Buechler (NBA) and Kenny Lofton (MLB).
 He then moved to Rice, where he served as an assistant coach from 1987 to 1992.
 The Owls won 20 games in 1991-92, the first 20-win season since 1953-54.
 Rice narrowly missed being awarded berths in the NCAA and NIT tournaments.
 While at Rice, Billeter coached the Owls’ star center, Brent Scott (NBA).